-Every 20 minutes someone in the UK is diagnosed with a blood cancer and 40% of patients in the UK still cannot find their potential lifesaver.
+Every 20 minutes someone in the UK is diagnosed with a blood cancer and 40% of patients in the UK will not find an un-related matching donor.
 For many of these people a blood stem cell donation, from a matching donor, will be their best and only chance of survival.
-We are working tirelessly to register as many people onto the UK stem cell registry as possible so that one day there will be a suitable donor for every person who needs one.
+We are working tirelessly to register as many people as possible onto the UK Aligned Stem Cell Registry so that one day there will be a matching donor for every person in need.

-It costs us £40 to register a new potential blood stem cell donor to the UK aligned stem cell registry.
-The money you raise at your party will enable the registration of more people who will then go on standby as potential lifesavers.
+It costs DKMS £40 to register each new potential blood stem cell donor.
+The money you raise at your party will go towards registering more potential life-savers.

 Taking part is easy – and fun!
 Together, #LetsNailBloodCancer.